johngavel/Terminal/README.md

   * PROMPT - This changes the Color of the output.
 Normally associated with the input prompt.
 * println - Outputs and Carriage Return and Newline to the Terminal.
 * println(PRINT_TYPES, String) - Pre-defined output print types that all output must conform to.
+* clearScreen - Sends Escape Commands to Clear the Terminal Screen
+* clearHistory - Clears the command history from the terminal
 ### Terminal Input
 Since the Terminal Class is processing and parsing all of the Inputs, these functions are only supposed to be called from within a called command.
 * readParamter - Returns the parameter for the command that was typed in.
 Return NULL if no paramter was typed in.
 It is up to the user to convert the String paramter to a type for error checking.